Does Your Car Insurance Cover You In Canada?

 Some insurers offer something called the Canada Non-Resident Inter-Province Motor Vehicle Liability Insurance Card.
 This often yellow card says that you have the correct level of liability coverage, as per the Canadian Council of Insurance Regulators (CCIR).

-To get the yellow card, you’ll have to get in contact with your insurance provider.
+To get the yellow card, you’ll have to get in contact with your provider.
 They’ll also be able to tell you the specific requirements about it.
 It’s best to do this well in advance of your trip to make sure it’s under your belt before you leave.

 Information About Driving in Canada